Due to COVID-19, HCA’s lobby is closed. Learn more about HCA's customer service options during the pandemic.

 Medical Flexible Spending Arrangement (FSA)

 The Medical FSA allows you to set aside pretax money from your paycheck to pay for out-of-pocket health care costs.
-The Health Care Authority (HCA) contracts with Navia Benefit Solutions to process claims, and provide customer service for PEBB members.
+HCA contracts with Navia Benefit Solutions to process claims, and provide customer service for PEBB members.

 On this page